uptycslabs/alpine-osquery/README.md

 ## Installing the Agent

+1) Download the flags, secret, and cert (osquery.flags, uptycs.secret, ca.crt)files from your Uptycs tenant and copy them to /etc/osquery

-Install as root using a command such as:
+2) Install as root using the command:
 ```
 sudo apk add --allow-untrusted /path/to/osquery-<version>.apk
 ```